autobib/autobib/docs/data_model.md

 Operations involving multiple lifetimes often require special flags.

 - Visualizing all lifetimes with `autobib log` requires the `--all` flag.
-- `autobib undo` will not undo into a deleted state, unless you use `autobib undo --delete`
+- `autobib hist undo` will not undo into a deleted state, unless you use `autobib hist undo --delete`
-- `autobib redo` will not redo beyond a deleted state, unless you use `autobib redo --revive`.
+- `autobib hist redo` will not redo beyond a deleted state, unless you use `autobib hist redo --revive`.